Cubs vs. Twins Player Props Betting Odds

-Player prop bet odds for Byron Buxton, Cody Bellinger and others are available when the Minnesota Twins host the Chicago Cubs at Target Field on Saturday (first pitch at 2:10 PM ET).
+Player prop bet odds for Byron Buxton, Cody Bellinger and others are listed when the Minnesota Twins host the Chicago Cubs at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!